toramameseven/vba-mini-tool/README.md

 fixed

-* public variables in a class are not detected.
+* Public variables in a class are not detected.
+And some fixes.

+add

+* You can use your favorite language syntax.
-* add test code.
+* Add test code.

 0.0.2

 fixed

-* configuration is not work.
+* Configurations are not work.

 0.0.1 first release.